 Anything with a HDMI cable is supported

-Philips Hue and third party developers have offered similar systems before that either encouraged you to point your phone's camera at the screen to try and read what was going on, or ran through a Mac or a PC.
+Philips Hue and third-party developers have offered similar systems before that either encouraged you to point your phone's camera at the screen to try and read what was going on, or ran through a Mac or a PC.
 Both are limited, clumsy and certainly not consumer friendly.
-This approach is a lot easier, although it does come with a higher price tag and isn't prone to a couple of annoyances.
+The Sync Box approach is a lot easier, although it does come with a higher price tag and isn't prone to a couple of annoyances.

 And if you're wondering whether the content is restricted on those devices, it isn't.
 It will work with all services and content on those devices, and we've enjoyed all the accessible content on the device we have.

-The system can even work with audio inputs, via HDMI, allowing you to interpret music via Spotify, for example, into a light show for a party.
+The system can even work with audio inputs, via HDMI, allowing you to interpret music via Spotify, for example, into a light show.
+Ideal for a party.

-The only thing we believe it can't read is when you run an online service, like Netflix, directly from the TV as you aren't able to pass that signal through the box itself.
+The only thing it can't read is when you run an online service, like Netflix, directly from the TV, as you aren't able to pass that signal through the box itself.
 That's frustrating if you've ditched your set-top box experience because your TV offers it via an app.

 How is it different to Philips Ambilight?

-Although it sounds like the same bit of tech that Philips offers in its TV range, the Philips Hue system uses a different algorithm to read the information and colours on the screen.
-Philips TV read just the outside edge to allow the TV set to extend the colours beyond the set, while Play system here reads the entire picture with a focus on the centre of the picture because it wants to replicate the colour for the whole room.
+Although the Sync Box sounds like the same bit of tech that Philips offers in its TV range, it's not.
+This system uses a different algorithm to read the information and colours on the screen.
+Philips' Ambilight TVs read just the outside edge to allow the TV set to extend the colours beyond the set, while the Play system reads the entire picture with a focus on the centre of the picture - because it wants to replicate the colour for the whole room.

-The two systems can be used to compliment each other if you have the latest 2019 Philips TV models.
-If you have an older 2018 Philips Ambilight TV you have to decide which system you want to opt for and turn the other one off as currently the 2018 range and before don't yet have the required software update to work in tandem.
+The two systems can be used to complement each other, if you have a 2019 Philips TV model or later.
+If you have an older Philips Ambilight TV then you have to decide which system you want to opt for and turn the other one off, as currently the 2018 range and before don't yet have the required software.